-Comment for urban purposes and include provisions that and principles of: Consistent? give effect to c) Improving Transport Choice - Guidelines for planning and development (DUAP 2001), and The Planning Proposal seeks to regenerate a precinct which is located along a strategic bus corridor and in proximity to rail corridors.
+Provision Comment Consistent? ons that give effect to and a te zones for urban purposes and inclu are consistent with the aims, objectives Guidelir ng Transport Choice - les for planning and ment (DUAP 2001), and The Planning Proposal seeks to regenerate a precinct which is located along a strategic bus corridor and in proximity to rail corridors.
 The proposal will increase the density of employment and residential premises within proximity to public transport without detracting from existing centres.
-Yes d) The Right Place for Business and Services - Planning Policy (DUAP 2001) The Planning Proposal seeks to facilitate the transition of parts of Precinct 47 from unsustainable industrial uses to business premises that are not compatible with local centres.
+Yes c) The Right Place for Business and Services - Planning Policy (DUAP 2001) The Planning Proposal seeks to facilitate the transition of parts of Precinct 47 from unsustainable industrial uses to business premises that are not compatible with local centres.
 These businesses will ideally increase employment densities in a precinct already well-served by public transport.
 Yes